The Crow: Wicked Prayer: Plot

 James "Jimmy" Cuervo, paroled after serving a prison sentence for killing a rapist in a fight, lives with his dog in a mobile home in Lake Ravasu on the Raven Aztec reservation.
 Jimmy plans to start a new life with his girlfriend, Lily, whom he intends to propose to, and permanently leave the town, but her father, pastor Harold, and brother, local cop Tanner, both despise Jimmy.

 The town is home to a Satanic biker gang led by escaped convict Luc "Death" Crash and his fiancée Lola Byrne.
 Along with their three confederates "Pestilence", "Famine" and "War", Luc and Lola murder the pair in Lily's pawn shop in a brutal ritual that they hope will reawaken the Antichrist, which includes removing Lily's blue eyes — bestowing precognitive powers upon Lola — and Jimmy's heart.
-They dump the bodies inside an old freezer.
+They dump the bodies inside an old freezer and burn them.

 The Crow then appears and revives Jimmy, who discovers his newfound invincibility after attempting to shoot himself.
 He takes Lily's body and leaves it on her bed so it can be found.
 Tanner and Harold find the body and assume Jimmy killed Lily.

 On the night of the annual Rave N Fest, Jimmy dons a gothic costume and make-up he wore to the celebration a previous year.
-Meanwhile, Luc, Lola, War, and Famine interrupt a chapel wedding where they confront Moses, a former criminal turned priest, to kill him.
+Meanwhile, Luc, Lola, War, and Famine interrupt a chapel wedding where they confront Moses, a former criminal turned priest that murdered Luc's father, to kill him, while scouting for virgins to sacrifice.
 Cuervo tracks down Pestilence to a bar where he electrocutes him with a bug zapper and snaps his neck.
 He then seizes the hearse carrying Lily's body, and buries her near the tree where he carved a love symbol for them both.
-Jimmy then arrives at the chapel where he saves Moses from death's door.
-Afterwards, Jimmy heads to a casino and kills Famine in front of Luc.
-During an ensuing fight between Jimmy and Luc, Lily sees the crow and warns Luc of Jimmy's newfound power.
+Jimmy then arrives at the chapel where he saves Moses from death's door, and they're revealed to be the parents of the rapist Jimmy killed.
+Afterwards, Jimmy heads to Rave N' Fest at a local casino and kills Famine in front of Luc.
+During an ensuing fight between Jimmy and Luc, Lola sees the crow and warns Luc of Jimmy's newfound power.
 Luc hurls an axe at the crow, thereby making Jimmy vulnerable.
 Tanner finds and accuses Jimmy of killing Lily, but Jimmy shows Tanner telepathically what really happened.